From Paris to Normandy: 4 Best Ways to Get There

 Many tourists prefer to take a guided tour of the D-Day sites for a few reasons.
 It is much easier to leave the driving up to someone else, and guided tours allow for efficient sightseeing, so you can see more places in one day.
 But the main advantage of taking a guided tour is the in-depth commentary that brings the history to life.

-For a truly educational visit to Normandy's WWII sites, take the Private Tour to Normandy D-Day Beaches.
+For a truly educational visit to Normandy's WWII sites, take the Normandy D-Day Beaches Tour.
 This full-day (13-hour) guided tour covers the key places that tell the story of the Allied invasion.
-The tour also includes visits to two military cemeteries.
+The tour also includes a visit to the American Cemetery at Omaha Beach.

-A knowledgable guide will take you to the area's most important locations, including the Pointe du Hoc lookout; Pegasus Bridge; Omaha Beach, where scenes of Saving Private Ryan were filmed; and the American Cemetery (172 acres of verdant space above Omaha Beach) in Colleville-sur-Mer, where heavy American casualties occurred.
+A knowledgable guide will take you to the area's most important locations, including the Mulberry Harbor and the Musée du Débarquement (D-Day Museum) at Arromanches; Omaha Beach, where scenes of Saving Private Ryan were filmed; and the American Cemetery (172 acres of verdant space above Omaha Beach) in Colleville-sur-Mer, where heavy American casualties occurred.
 Along the way, your guide will share historical commentary to provide a sense of context.

 2. From Paris to Normandy by Train

-Alternatively, you can take the train from Paris to Bayeaux, one of the top places to visit in Normandy.
-A direct train from Paris Saint-Lazare station takes two hours and 20 minutes to arrive in Bayeaux.
+You can take the train from Paris to Bayeaux, one of the top places to visit in Normandy.
+A direct train from the Gare Saint-Lazare station takes two hours and 20 minutes to arrive in Bayeaux.
 There are also excellent tours of the D-Day landing beaches that depart from Bayeaux.

 It is definitely worth spending time in Bayeaux to discover its quaint old town and to see the UNESCO-listed Bayeux Tapestry at the Bayeux Museum.
 If you spend the morning exploring Bayeaux, then it makes sense to take a half-day guided tour of the D-Day sites.